-Independence confirmation We confirm the audit engagement team, and others in the firm as appropriate, Deloitte LLP and, where applicable, all Deloitte network firms are independent of the Council and and our objectivity is not compromised.
+Independence confirmation eam, and others in the firm as appropriate, Deloitte LLP and, where applicable, all Deloit ne Council and and our objectivity is not compromised.

 Fees The audit fee for 2021/22, in line wit th the expected fee range provided by Audit Scotland, is £295,160, as analysed below:

 £

 Auditor remuneration 185,110

 Audit Scotland fixed charges:

 Pooled costs 18,770

 Contribution to AS Costs 9,610

 Contribution to PABV 81,670

 Total fee 295,160

+No non-audit services fees have beer en charged for the period.
-nal £5,000 agreed in relation not the additional work required in relation to severance ity allowance, discussed further on page 19. n charged for the period.

-Non-audit services In our opinion there are no inconsistencies between the FRC's Ethical Standard and the company's policy for the supply of non- audit services or any apparent breach of that policy.
-We continue to review our independence and ensure that appropriate safeguards are in place including, but not limited to, the rotation of senior partners and professional staff and the involvement of additional partners and professional staff to carry out reviews of the work performed and to otherwise advise as necessary.
+Non-audit services payments and additional responsibility allowance, discussed further on page 19.
+No non-audit services fees have been charged for the period.
+In our opinion there are no inconsistencies between the FRC's Ethical Standard and the company's policy for the supply of no audit services or any apparent breach of that policy.
+We continue to review our independence and ensure that appropria safeguards are in place including, but not limited to, the rotation of senior partners and professional staff and the involveme

+• nal staff to carry out reviews of the work performed and to otherwise advise as necessar

-Relationships the organisation, its board and ser network to the audited entity, its bo details of all relationships (including the provision of non-audit services) between us and nior management and its affiliates, including all services provided by us and the DTTL bard and senior management and its affiliates, and other services provided to other known may reasonably be thought to bear on our objectivity and independence.
+Relationships the organisation, its board and ser network to the audited entity, its bo details of all relationships (including the provision of non-audit services) between us a nior management and its affiliates, including all services provided by us and the DT pard and senior management and its affiliates, and other services provided to other known may reasonably be thought to bear on our objectivity and independence.

-We are not aware of any relationship os which are required to be disclosed.
+We are not aware of any relationship